Extradition Order (band)

-They have played with the likes of Jeffrey Lewis, Darwin Deez, Paul Hawkins & The Awkward Silences, David Cronenberg's Wife and Benjamin Shaw.
+They have played with Jeffrey Lewis, Darwin Deez, Paul Hawkins & The Awkward Silences, David Cronenberg's Wife and Benjamin Shaw.

-The band are currently preparing for the release of their second full-length release; a concept album focused on the Kennedy dynasty.
+The band are currently preparing for the release of their second album; a concept album focused on the Kennedy dynasty.
 Their musical output is complemented by a series of music videos, both self-produced and filmed by others, that are available on popular video-hosting sites.